Hostile Work Environment MA from Employer Retaliation

 Employers are not permitted to discriminate, harass, or bully employees based on:

 Other provisions protect against discriminatory hiring practices in the workplace due to criminal records, pregnancy, and genetics.
-Workplace sexual harassment is illegal, as per the MA Anti-discrimination laws as a form of sexual discrimination.
+Workplace harassment is illegal.

-In Massachusetts, employers are liable when managers or others working in a supervisory position, sexually harass employees.
-It doesn’t matter if the employer is aware of the situation or not.
-Employers may be held liable for sexual harassment committed by coworkers.
+In Massachusetts, employers are liable when managers or others working in a supervisory position, intimidate employees.
+Employers may be held liable for fostering a intimidating work environment.

-By law, companies in Massachusetts with six or more employees must have a written policy against sexual harassment giving employees notice that workplace sexual harassment is unlawful, and retaliation against an employee for filing a sexual harassment complaint is also unlawful.
+Companies in Massachusetts with six or more employees must have a written policy against harassment giving employees notice that workplace harassment is unlawful, and retaliation against an employee for filing a hostile work environment lawsuit is also unlawful.

 It is your virtue to insist that employee rights get observed and protected.
 Your fellow employee has the same employee rights as you.
 If filing hostile work environment lawsuits, you must take care not to foster disobedience, reject legitimate work, or encourage other employees to do the same.